 Having the knowledge that the testing house provides through the test report is fundamental to learning how to deal with possible situations.

-To become familiar with the manoeuvres described below, we recommend practising within the auspices of a licensed training outfit.
+To become familiar with the manoeuvres described below, we recommend practising within the environment of a competent training outfit.